edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   Another benefit of token-based authentication is that it flows easily through a web application firewall.

-  A drawback of token-based authentication is that due to man-in-the-middle threats, token-based authentication over an unencrypted network is insecure.
+  A drawback of token-based authentication is that due to MITM threats, token-based authentication over an unencrypted network is insecure.
   Another drawback of token-based authentication is that it is unidirectional: the receiver can authenticate the initiator, but not vice-versa.